Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 Orchestrating a customer's journey through zero-party data to personalize their experience.

 Your audience doesn’t just expect you to serve them promotion after promotion until one entices them to make a purchase.
 They expect your brand to listen to them.
-When they willingly provide their data to you, whether it’s zero-party data or through other sources, they presume you will use it to make their experience more personalized.
+When they willingly provide their data to you, whether it’s zero-party customer data or through other sources, they presume you will use it to make their experience more personalized.

 The best way to give your audience the experience they deserve and connect with them on the channels that matter is through journey orchestration.
 It turns your marketing efforts into a dialogue, incorporating the learnings and insights you gain from every interaction to inform the next one.